What Conditions Qualify for Disability in BC?

 Short-Term vs. Long-Term Disability in BC

-- Short-term disability benefits in BC cover temporary illnesses or injuries (e.g., post-surgical recovery, acute mental health crises, fractures).
-Duration: weeks to months.
+- Short-term disability benefits in BC covers temporary conditions (weeks to months), such as post-surgical recovery or acute mental health episodes.

-- Long-term disability benefits in BC cover conditions expected to last more than 90 days and may pay until age 65 if you remain unable to work.
-Duration: years or until retirement age.
+- Long-term disability benefits in BC applies when a condition is expected to last longer than 90 days and may pay benefits for years — sometimes until age 65.

 Why Disability Claims Are Denied in BC

-- Insurance company disputes over whether you meet the policy’s definition of “disabled”
+- Disputes over the policy’s definition of “disabled”

-- Claims that you can work in a different job
+- Claims that you could work in a different role

 - Missed deadlines or incomplete forms